Akshat-ak47/ENTNT_SHIP_MANAGEMENT/README.md

    ```
 The app will run at http://localhost:3000/ by default.

-##🤝 Contributing
+## 🤝 Contributing
-Contributions are welcome!
+Although this project was originally created as an **assignment test for EnTNT**, you are more than welcome to contribute and enhance it further!
 If you'd like to improve this project:

     1. Fork the repository